 Some manufacturers add natural flavours to their CBD oil to help mask the earthiness.
 Common flavour choices include cherry, strawberry, mint and orange.

-However, while these will mask the flavour, they will not conceal it entirely.
+However, it’s while these will mask the flavour, they will not conceal it entirely.

-Provided you choose a reputable supplier, there is no reason to believe that a flavoured CBD oil is less potent or efficacious than a natural-flavoured CBD oil.
+Provided you choose a reputable supplier, there is no reason that flavoured CBD oil is less potent or efficacious than natural-flavoured CBD oil.

-Popping a sweet or a strong mint in your mouth before taking your CBD oil will also help conceal the flavour.
+Popping a sweet or a strong mint in your mouth before taking your CBD oil can also help conceal the flavour.

-Another great way to mask the flavour of CBD oil is to try it in a different format.
-If you have a sweet tooth, CBD gummies are an excellent option.
+Another great way to mask the flavour of CBD oil is to consume your cannabinoids in a different format.
+If you have a sweet tooth, CBD edibles are an excellent option.